h3rald/min/next-release.md

 * min shell now supports syntax highlighting for entered values.
 * Implemented smart completion for invocations in min shell.
+* Implemented new `tokenize` symbol.
+* Added syntax highlighting to code examples on min site.

 ### Fixes and Improvements